COVID Prevention

 Bivalent Boosters: What does that mean?

 A lot has changed since the pandemic began.
 We have learned that SARS-CoV-2 has gone through many mutations.
 This means that the virus we find in most cases today is not an exact copy of the one that emerged back in December 2019.
 Some mutations can be more resistant to vaccines.
 The CDC has been monitoring and classifying each new COVID-19 variant, common ones being Omicron and Delta.
 As of December 2022, the CDC estimates that the Omicron variant makes up about 98% of all cases.
 Because this virus replicates and mutates frequently, we must update our vaccines.
-That is why we are being introduced to the new bivalent booster.
+That is why vaccines are now bivalent- meaning they provide protection from the original strain and Omicron strains.

-The COVID-19 vaccine authorized by the U.S. Food and Drug Administration (FDA) to protect against the original strain of the virus from 2-3 years ago is considered “monovalent.”
-It ensures a safe way to build immunity while also preventing serious health complications if you were to be infected with Omicron or any other strain of the disease.
-This year, Pfizer and Moderna have developed these bivalent boosters to target both the original strain and the newer, more prevalent strains of COVID-19.
+It ensures a safe way to build immunity while also preventing serious health complications if you were to be infected with Omicron.
+Pfizer and Moderna have developed bivalent boosters to target both the original strain and the newer, more prevalent strains of COVID-19.

 Step Up Vax Up encourages you to stay up-to-date with immunization information by visiting the recommended sites listed on our website.